BA (Hons)Music Production

 Live Project Brief

-Freelance work forms the basis of much of our industry, yet many clients are reluctant to take a chance on new sound engineers or producers.
-This module helps you get a freelance client as a first step in building your portfolio of clients.
+Freelance and collaborative work forms the basis of much of our industry, yet many clients are reluctant to take a chance on new sound engineers, producers or partnerships.
+This module helps you grow your network of clients and collaborators by engaging in an outward facing project as a first step in building your portfolio of clients.

 Any questions?